tlepple/aws_ad_auth/README.md

 git clone https://github.com/tlepple/aws_ad_auth.git
 ```

-2. Change to this repo directory on your machine
+2. Change to this new directory on your machine
 ```
 cd ./aws_ad_auth
 ```